Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Structure.md

 _All of the levels above happen before any legal structure, and exist purely on the basis of voluntary collaboration, social structure, and governance structure.
 This is critical to protect the Sovereignty and Independence of the Idea and the Individuals collaborating.
 All structural elements are merely tools_.

 4. From time to time, in various domains, the Community will need to instantiate various form of legal infrastructure to interface with the existing systems, and accomplish its various goals.
 5. The diagram below illustrates the configuration of the first set of legal instantiations.
 The core infrastructure elements are already in existence.
-These include the red boxes (related to the non-profit) and the dark blue boxes (elated to for-profit entities).
+These include the red boxes (related to the non-profit) and the dark blue boxes (related to for-profit entities).
 6. The Community will need to establish and federate conceptually similar structures around the world, and connect those structures together at the mycelial level to allow for the free exchange of resources and information.

 This is a starting point.
 A Prototype.
 A hypothesis.